 Car accident injuries and damages caused by a rear-end collision (when the front of a vehicle crashes into the back of another vehicle) can vary between a minor dent and bruising to a totaled car and traumatic brain injuries.

 Many often underestimate how injured they really are and how much medical care and repairs must be done.
 Any wreck, no matter how minor it may seem, should be taken seriously from the start.
+And you should always get medical attention as soon as possible if you were involved in an accident.

 Let’s examine some of the most common effects of being rear-ended.